pasekji/bi-eha/imgur-bug-bounty.md

 - There is no sign of SQLi injectability after testing each and every querry from above manully.
 - We analyzed each and every response from above and have not found anything suspicious.
 ![SQLi manual testing](https://i.imgur.com/4Xn0h9s.png)
+- **All fields (username, password, email, etc...) were tested in this part.**
 - **Imgur is durable to SQLi via search function and login/register forms.**
+- **Imgur profile settings fields were also tested for SQLi with no vulnerable outcomes. - imgur.com/account/settings**

 ## 5. Cross Site Scripting
 - Cross-site scripting (also known as XSS) is a web security vulnerability that allows an attacker to compromise the interactions that users have with a vulnerable application.